Charles Peaker

-Charles Peaker OC (6 December 1899 – 11 August 1978), born in England, was a Canadian organist, choirmaster and academic.
+Charles Peaker OC (6 December 1899 – 11 August 1978) was a Canadian organist, choirmaster and academic.

 Life

-Peaker was born in Derby in England; aged 13 he moved to Saskatoon, Canada.
-From the age of 19 he studied in Toronto under Ernest Seitz, Healey Willan and Ernest MacMillan.
+Peaker was born on 6 December 1899, in Derby; aged 13 he moved to Saskatoon, Canada.
+From age 19, he studied in Toronto under Ernest Seitz, Healey Willan and Ernest MacMillan.

-From 1926 to 1944 he was organist and choirmaster successively of churches in St Catharines, Rosedale and Deer Park in Ontario (lastly at Deer Park United Church).
-From 1944 to 1975 he was organist of St. Paul's, Bloor Street in Toronto.
+From 1926 to 1944, he was organist and choirmaster successively of churches in St Catharines, Rosedale and Deer Park in Ontario (lastly at Deer Park United Church).
+From 1944 to 1975, he was organist of St. Paul's, Bloor Street in Toronto.

 He gave concerts as organist, and performed outside Canada, including a tour of the US in 1935 and England in 1954.

-From 1930 to 1970 Peaker was an academic at the Toronto Conservatory of Music; from 1944 to 1945 he was its director.
+From 1930 to 1970, Peaker was an academic at the Toronto Conservatory of Music; from 1944 to 1945 he was its director.
 Pupils included Godfrey Ridout and Charles Wilson.
-From 1952 to 1965 he gave lectures at the University of Toronto.
+From 1952 to 1965, he gave lectures at the University of Toronto.
 He was president of the Royal Canadian College of Organists from 1941 to 1943.
 He was made a member of the Order of Canada in 1974.

 He was said to have a flamboyant technique, ingenuity in registration, and the ability to play whole works from memory.

 The archives of Charles Peaker are held in the National Library of Canada.